 $200 Monetary Award and a free year membership to SSCP

 No nominations are required to apply for this award.
-Rather students should submit applications themselves by email to the Student Diversity Research Award Representative, Yesel Yoon (email@example.com), of the SSCP Awards Committee.
-Applications should include: (a) the Outstanding SSCP Student Diversity Research Award Cover Sheet.
-The Cover Letter should be no more than a half-page, single-spaced document that explains the content of the application, basic information about the applicant, and the applicant's interest in the award; (b) A letter of recommendation from the applicant’s advisor that should specifically speak to the applicant’s background and/or contributions to furthering diversity in clinical science.
-The letter should be sent directly by the advisor for consideration; (c) a personal essay summarizing the applicant’s background and/or contributions to furthering diversity in clinical science (300-400 words); (d) one work sample (peer reviewed article, poster, etc); and (e) the student’s current Curriculum Vitae.
+Applications should include: (a) A letter of recommendation from the applicant’s advisor that should specifically speak to the applicant’s background and/or contributions to furthering diversity in clinical science; (b) a personal essay summarizing the applicant’s background and/or contributions to furthering diversity in clinical science (300-400 words); (c) one work sample (peer reviewed article, poster, etc); and (d) the student’s current Curriculum Vitae.
 Application packages should be received by March 17th 2023 and should be submitted to: https://forms.gle/ypUZZtqDkLsZdwDs5

 Applicants will be evaluated on multiple criteria, including but not limited to the following:

 a.
 Student has published articles in peer reviewed journals that advance the science of clinical psychology.